Why Hobbies For Introverts Work Differently: The Emotional Science Behind Solitary Joy

 12. Pottery

 Pottery is a creative and practical hobby that offers a soothing experience.
-Although it can be expensive at first (50 pounds of stoneware clay costs about $26.15) and kiln rentals vary, it’s a gratifying craft.
+Although it can be expensive at first (50 pounds of stoneware clay costs about $26.15) and kiln rentals vary in cost, it’s a gratifying craft.

 To get started, each session lasts at least an hour and includes basic materials such as clay, glaze, and possibly a pottery wheel.
 Making something distinct, tangible, and useful with pottery takes time and practice.
 Exploring creativity in this way is a calming and rewarding experience for introverts.